Temperature and CO2

 The timing of temperature & CO2 increases

-When a change in the Earth’s movement around the sun leads to a warming, various amplifying feedbacks detailed on this website can amplify this warming:
+When a change in the Earth’s movement around the sun leads to warming, various amplifying feedbacks detailed on this website can amplify this warming:

-• the permafrost feedback
+• The permafrost feedback

-• the ice cover feedback
+• The ice cover feedback

 • The water vapour feedback